GarvTambi/Udacity-Self-Driving-Car/CarND-Extended-Kalman-Filter-P5/README.md

 - Dataset 1 : RMSE <= [0.0973, 0.0855, 0.4513, 0.4399]
 - Dataset 2 : RMSE <= [0.0726, 0.0965, 0.4216, 0.4932]

-The Kalman filter implementation can be found [src/kalman_filter.cpp](./src/kalman_filter.cpp) and it is used to predict at [src/FusionEKF.cpp](./src/kalman_filter.cpp#L147)

-The first measurement is handled at [src/FusionEKF.cpp](./src/kalman_filter.cpp#L61)

-The predict operation could be found at [src/FusionEKF.cpp](./src/kalman_filter.cpp#L147)

-Different type of measurements are handled in two places in [src/FusionEKF.cpp](./src/kalman_filter.cpp):

-- For the first measurement from line 61 to line 107.
-- For the update part from line 159 to 169.

-## Code Efficiency

 An example of this calculation optimization is when the Q matrix is calculated [src/FusionEKF.cpp](./src/kalman_filter.cpp#L141)

 ---